 4. Stir-fry the aromatics and pork:

-- In a clean wok over high heat, add 2 tablespoons avocado oil and the ground pork.
+- In a clean wok over high heat, add 2 tablespoons of cooking oil and the ground pork.
 Stir-fry for 2 minutes until fully cooked.

 - Add doubanjiang, ginger, garlic, and salted chopped chilies.
 Stir-fry for 1 minute until fragrant.